-MetaVisioning is an illuminating process that broadens our perspective further by encouraging us to resolve coherent, moral, and universal premises upon which to build a coherent, moral, and universal vision of how humankind can move forward together creatively, joyfully and peacefully.
+MetaVisioning is an illuminating process that broadens our perspective further by encouraging us to resolve coherent, moral, and universal premises upon which to build a coherent, moral, and universal vision of how humankind can move forward together meaningfully, joyfully and peacefully.

 I suggest that this capability is inherent within all of us to some degree, as evidenced by extraordinary visionaries of the past, such as Abraham, the Buddha, Krishna, Jesus Christ, and Mohammad.
 However, we have not been encouraged to press our limits and be so adventuresome as an individual or by collaborating with others.
 Instead, we have been indoctrinated, more or less, to blindly follow the programs advanced by prevailing institutions, even though those programs continue to fail their promise.